Phase I Safety and Pharmacokinetic Study of SU-014813 in Combination with Docetaxel in Patients with Advanced Solid Tumors

 Maja J.A. de Jonge, Herlinde Dumez, Jos Kitzen, Benoit Beuselinck, Jaap Verweij, Ronan Courtney, Andrea Battista, Nicoletta Brega, Patrick Schöffski

-In this phase I study, 25 patients with advanced solid tumors were treated with a combination of SU-014813, an oral multi-targeted tyrosine kinase inhibitor, and docetaxel.
-The study aimed to determine the maximal tolerated dose, evaluate pharmacokinetics, and assess preliminary anti-tumor efficacy.
-The recommended phase II dose was established as docetaxel 75 mg/m² with SU-014813 50 mg/day.
-Dose-limiting toxicities included neutropenia, neutropenic fever, fatigue, and diarrhea, while other side effects were fatigue, alopecia, nausea, vomiting, anorexia, rash, hypertension, and hair discoloration.
-Two patients (8%) achieved partial response, and 7 patients (29%) had disease stabilization for over 6 months, resulting in a clinical benefit rate of 37.5%.
-The regimen showed particular promise in patients with melanoma and sunitinib-refractory gastrointestinal stromal tumors, warranting further development.
+In this Phase I study, 25 patients with advanced solid tumors were treated with SU-014813 and docetaxel to determine the maximal tolerated dose, evaluate pharmacokinetics, and assess anti-tumor efficacy.
+The recommended phase II dose was 75 mg/m² of docetaxel with 50 mg/day of SU-014813.
+Dose-limiting toxicities included neutropenia, neutropenic fever, fatigue, and diarrhea.
+Common side effects were fatigue, alopecia, nausea, vomiting, anorexia, rash, hypertension, and hair discoloration.
+The clinical benefit rate was 37.5%, with 2 patients achieving partial responses and 7 patients having stable disease for over 6 months.
+The combination showed manageable safety and promising anti-tumor activity, particularly in melanoma and sunitinib-refractory gastrointestinal stromal tumors, warranting further development.

 Discuss this study in the Community →